remi-blaise/P2P-File-Sharing-System/peer/README.md

 ## Install dependencies

-First, you will to install the dependencies:
+First, you have to install the dependencies:

 ```bash
 npm install